CDLUC3/mrt-doc/design/logging-2023/README.md

 - https://github.com/CDLUC3/mrt-doc-private/blob/main/docs/poc/logback-ecs-encoder_setup.md
 - https://github.com/CDLUC3/mrt-store/compare/main...log4j-ecs-layout

+## Migration Plans
+- Application logs
+  - Modify code to use log4j2 instead of current methods
+  - Add key events to log4j
+- Tomcat access logs -> pull and convert to json
+  - or direct to standard out
+- catalina.out

 ## Log Level Guidance
 - Fatal
   - unrecoverable error has occurred (do not use this if a retry will happen)